TWUOnline/LDRS627/_pages/unit-2.md

 <ol>
  	<li> Read the unit overview.</li>
  	<li>Read Brookfield, S. (2013). <em>Powerful techniques for teaching adults</em>.
 Chapters 1 and 4.</li>
- 	<li>Sandlin, J., Redmon Wright R., Clark C. (2013).
+ 	<li>Read Sandlin, J., Redmon Wright R., Clark C. (2013).
 Reexamining Theories of Adult Learning and Adult Development through the Lenses of Public Pedagogy. <em>Adult Education Quarterly</em> 63:3, <strong>14-16</strong>.  <strong>Note</strong> that only certain pages have been assigned for the Sandlin article.
 You read part last week and focus on a different section this week.</li>
  	<li>Read topic one notes.</li>
- 	<li>Write your first 300 wo</li>
+ 	<li>Write a blog post.</li>
  	<li></li>
 </ol>
 &nbsp;